Upcoming: Leave Comments for AISD School Board Meeting

 -

-Despite repeated references to the importance of process and community engagement, this decision is being advanced without a formal vote by the AISD Board of Trustees.
+Despite repeated references to the importance of process and community engagement, this decision was made without a formal vote by the AISD Board of Trustees.

 School closures are among the most consequential actions a district can take.
 Families deserve to see their elected representatives go on record and be accountable to the community they serve.